jariperttunen/Rextensions/README.md

 	./rcall

 ## R SEXP
-R Extensions provides SEXP data structure (or more precisly the pointer to a SEXPREC structure) that implements datatypes in R, building blocks of R objects (arithemtic types, vectors, matrices, lists and the like).
-For the R Internals user SEXP is a variable bound to a value.
-The implementation details of SEXP are hidden from the user but the internals can be quried with SEXP's functional API provided.
-The most common use case perhaps is the need to access the data itself.
+R  Extensions  provides  SEXP data  structure[^sexp]  that  implements datatypes  in  R, building  blocks  of  R objects  (arithmetic  types, vectors, matrices, lists and the like).
+For the R Internals user SEXP perform as a variable bound to a value.
+The implementation details of SEXP are  hidden from the user  but the internals can  be queried with SEXP's functional  API provided.
+The  most common use case  is perhaps the need to access the R object data.

 ## Litterature